thunlp/NeuBA/cv/README.md

 ## Pre-training with Imagenet

 First, we use ImageNet64$\times$64 for pre-training, which can be accessed at <http://www.image-net.org/small/download.php>.
-Put the dataset at ./dataset, then run following script. `MODEL_TYPE` should be `densenet` or `resnet`.
+Put the dataset at ./dataset, then run following script. `MODEL_TYPE` should be `vit` or `vgg`.

 ```
 bash src/run_pretrain.sh MODEL_TYPE